LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ```

+` Figure-01: Flask web shell attack script work flow UML diagram, version v1.3 (2024)`

 ------

 ### IoT Cyber Attack Demo

-In this section we will demo the detail attack steps.
+In this section we will demo the eleven detail attack steps under three categories:  Understand the Traffic and Find Vulnerabilities, Building Pickle Bomb for Deserialization Attacks, Bypass IoT Authorization and Implement Local File Hijacking Attack, then show the attack effect of the IoT device.

 #### Understand the Traffic and Find Vulnerabilities

 The red team attacker captures about 10 minutes of IoT traffic, including the communication between the network engineer and the IoT device.
-Upon analyzing the pcap file, the attacker identifies two types of protocols connected to the IoT device: ZMQ for locating the IoT and HTTP for monitoring and controlling it.
+Upon analyzing the network traffic dump `pcap` file, the attacker identifies two types of protocols are used to connect the IoT device: ZMQ for locating the IoT and HTTP for monitoring and controlling it.

 **IoT Supported Protocol 1: ZMQ Connection**

-Using Wireshark to examine the network traffic dump file, the attacker discovers a protocol using `TCP` > `RSL` > `TCP` communication on port 3003.
+Using Wireshark to examine the network traffic dump file, the attacker discovers a protocols set using `TCP` > `RSL` > `TCP` communication on port 3003.
 After analyzing the headers, the attacker recognizes that the communication matches the ZMQ communication structure and sequence (refer to the ZMQ communication packet structure and sequence document: https://zguide.zeromq.org/docs/chapter7/).

 ZMQ supports three types of communication: server-client, publish-subscribe, and push-pull.
 By examining the TCP and RSL sequences, the attacker deduces that the communication between the IoT device and the peer follows a request-response sequence, indicating a ZMQ server-client module with the IoT device acting as the server.

-Upon analyzing the bytes sent to the ZMQ server, the attacker finds that the message is not 'utf-8' or Base64 encoded data.
+Upon analyzing the bytes sent to the ZMQ server, the attacker finds that the message is not UTF-8 or Base64 encoded data.
 Further analysis reveals that the data is serialized using the Python `pickle` library, which presents a potential vulnerability for deserialization attacks.(As shown below)

 ![](img/s_06.png)

+` Figure-02: Wireshark network pcap analysis result, version v1.3 (2024)`

 Then, the attacker writes a simple ZMQ client program to perform a reply attack by repeatedly sending the packet collected from the traffic dump file back to the IoT device and receiving the same byte data as shown below:

 ![](img/s_11.png)

+` Figure-03: ZMQ client reply attack result screen shot, version v1.3 (2024)`

 Using the decoded text data shown in Wireshark, the attacker maps the text data to the corresponding bytes, as illustrated below:

 ![](img/s_12.png)

+` Figure-04: ZMQ communication bytes and text data mapping result, version v1.3 (2024)`

 After mapping the text data and byte stream, the attacker confirms the basic IoT communication mechanism:

-1. Use a ZMQ client to send pickle dumped dictionary-type data with key strings representing IoT configurations.
+1. The IoT search program uses a ZMQ client to send pickle dumped dictionary-type data with key strings representing IoT configurations.

-2. Use the ZMQ client to wait for the IoT device to reply with the corresponding values based on the sent key strings.
+2. The IoT search program's ZMQ client will wait for the IoT device to reply with the corresponding values based on the sent key strings.

 The attacker creates a ZMQ client program capable of sending data and decoding the fetched data from the IoT device, as shown below: